-A Good French & Indian War - American Revolutionary War Period British Military Heavy Dragoon Style Flintlock Pistol, R WATKIN, LONDON
+A Good French & Indian War - American Revolutionary War Period British Military Style Heavy Dragoon Merchant Marine, Militia or Volunteer Unit Flintlock Pistol, R WATKIN, LONDON

 Note: There are varying opinions on exactly when these pistols were produced and for what purpose.
 The following is my opinion.
 The overall form reflects all the traits of being made for military purposes.
 I concur with Robert Brooker that these pistols were made for Militia/Volunteer units or for the Merchant Marine.
 It is very possible that the maker R Watkin produced these pistols in hopes of a formal contract/purchase from the ordnance that never materialized.
 There were many makers that made arms very similar to the ordnance approved military patterns to supply all the other needs outside the primary military and this pistol may be one of them.